Hudson River Valley National Heritage Area: Publications

 The list of sites is accompanied by a website and guidebook.
 The Hudson River Valley Institute at Marist College is the academic arm of the Hudson River Valley National Heritage Area.

+Awards

+In November 2024, the Hudson River Valley Greenway awarded a total of $306,625 in matching grants to ten Hudson Valley communities.
+These funds support projects aimed at creating new trails, enhancing public access, and revitalizing communities within the heritage area.